fahygao/full-stack-MySQL-AWS-Django/UpdateDbase.md

     then run:
     ```Python
     python manage.py migrate```
     then:
     ```Python
-    eb deploy
+    eb deploy```
+If the change is related to frontend,
+Identify what changes you want to make, such as html, css, js or scss, please only modify corresponding html files in templates folder.
+1. Make change to 'XXXX.html'
+2. Run test (in your folder's directory)
+    ```Python
+    python manage.py runserver
+    #or
+    python manage.py runserver localhost:3000
     ```

-Identify what changes you want to make.
-1. If the change is related to frontend, such as html, css, js or scss, please only modify corresponding html files in templates folder.

-To make any change in dbase, please follow the steps below.
+    then go to the local ip to view the change and if the changes are correct, run:
+    ```Python
+    eb deploy```